Materials for Hydrogen: Bridging Research and Industry

 Professor at the Centre of Advanced Powertrain and Fuels, Brunel University of London

-Topic: The future of engine technologies
+Topic: The future of hydrogen and internal combustion engines

 Hua_700px_sq